Coronavirus milestones: Deaths pass 400,000, cases hit 7 million

 "Be careful, don't cry victory, don't cry victory too soon," Francis said from his apartment window to people gathered in St. Peter's Square in the Vatican.
 "They are rules that help us to prevent the virus from spreading."

-Also in Latin America, Mexico has soared into seventh place in one week, passing Germany and Belgium, reporting 341 late Saturday after 625 Friday and a record 1,092 Wednesday.
-Also, 3,593 cases were reported.
-The nation's deaths have nearly doubled from 7,179 to 13,511 in two weeks.
+Also in Latin America, Mexico has soared into seventh place in one week, passing Germany and Belgium, reporting 188 deaths on Sunday after 341 on Saturday and 625 on Friday.
+That was all after recording a record 1,092 on Wednesday.
+Also, 3,484 cases were reported on Sunday.
+The nation's deaths have nearly doubled from 7,179 to 13,699 in two weeks.

 Despite the rising numbers, the nation is gradually reopening after a quarantine since March.
 President Andres Manuel Lopez Obrador ended the quarantine by embarking on a six-state tour last week.